quantumish/walter-fork/readme.md

 ```

 ## Building
-This project depends on `lcm` and the Conan package manager.
+This project depends on the Conan package manager.
 It will only compile on Linux machines as the Unitree SDK is solely in the form of a specifi c static object file and cannot be linked properly on other operating systems do to its format.

 ```
 mkdir build && cd build